Assured autonomy: How operations research powers and orchestrates generative AI systems: From Solver to System Architect: The Evolving Role of OR in Assured Autonomy

-OR fits this role because architecture is choice under constraints.
-Autonomous systems need rules that are efficient and robust, and that align local actions with system objectives.
-Mechanism design offers a useful analogy: choose the rules so that decentralized behavior yields acceptable outcomes.
+OR fits this role because architecture is a choice under constraints.
+Autonomous systems need rules that are efficient, robust, and aligned with system objectives.
+Mechanism design offers an analogy: choose rules so decentralized behavior yields acceptable outcomes.
 In autonomy, the ``players'' are software modules.
-The designer decides what each module controls, what it observes, how conflicts are resolved, and what coupling prevents local goals from working at cross purposes.
+The designer decides what each module controls, observes, and how conflicts are resolved.